chchcyb3r/guychch/_posts/2024-09-29-Scan-with-OWASP-WAP.md

 # My scan with OWASP ZAP tool

 A cookie without the HttpOnly flag set can pose security risks.
-Let me explain:

 **What is the HttpOnly flag?**
 ```The HttpOnly flag is an attribute set on a cookie that prevents client-side JavaScript